idvorkin/idvorkin.github.io/_d/90days.md

   - /90-days
 ---

-A how to guide for starting your next job.
+The first 90 days is a how to manual for starting a new job.
+While it's focused on executive roles, it's applicable to lower levels as well.
+It's also the best written business book from a structural perspective.
+I highly recommend it.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->